The Hon. Michael Field AC

 Michael grew up on the North West Coast of Tasmania and is a graduate of the University of Tasmania in History and Political Science.
 Elected to Parliament in 1976, Michael has been a Cabinet Minister, Premier and Leader of the Opposition over a 20-year career in politics.
 Since leaving politics in 1997 he has been a member of several boards and has been a leadership consultant.

-Michael is married to Jan, is the father of three adult children and a grandfather of three, and lives at Eaglehawk Neck on the Tasman Peninsula.
+Michael is married to Jan, is the father of three adult children and a grandfather of four, and lives at Eaglehawk Neck on the Tasman Peninsula.

 Studying at the University of Tasmania can take a student further than they ever expected.
 The University has a diverse range of degrees, student exchanges and learning experiences designed to shape future global leaders.